junpeea/COVID-PM-STZINB/README.md

 Table 3.
 Point estimates and 95\% credible intervals of the fixed effects for the expected COVID-19 death counts

 ![](./Paper_work/Figure2.PNG) <br>
-Figure2.
+Figure 2.
 Visualization of time-averged probability at COVID-death risk for the four regions

 ![](./Paper_work/Figure3.PNG) <br>
-Figure3. he median value of estimated nonlinear mixed time effect in the negative binomial component (the COVID-19 death counts) using the selected model structure
+Figure 3. he median value of estimated nonlinear mixed time effect in the negative binomial component (the COVID-19 death counts) using the selected model structure